 There is it.
 The fruit our Savior wants to see in us is love.
-He wants us to love specifically each other, and while that's impossible in our strength, that's okay because the Triune God Himself provides the strength.
+Specifically, He wants us to love each other, just like He has loved us.
+And while that's impossible in our strength, we can do it because the Triune God Himself provides the strength.
 The Son helps us.
 The Spirit helps us.
 The Father helps us.
 The Triune God Himself produces this fruit of love in us!